What do I need to know?

-In the cases reported so far, four out of five cases were mild.
+Most of the illnesses caused by coronavirus infection are relatively mild.
+Those infected often experience a bit of a cough, runny nose or fever.
 In some cases, however, the illness becomes quite severe, leading to breathing problems and pneumonia.
 The survival rate is estimated to be 90% or the infected.

-The Coronavirus can be transmitted from person to person when one coughs, sneezes, singing or talking.
-Even when you breathe, the resulted tiny droplets (aerosols) produced stay afloat in the air for a time and may be inhaled by other people.
+The Coronavirus can be transmitted from person to person when one coughs, sneezes, sings or talks.
+Even when the infected person breathes, the resulted tiny droplets (aerosols) produced stay afloat in the air for a time and may be inhaled by other people.
 The risk of infection is particularly high in closed, crowded spaces.
-You may also become infected with the virus if you touch a surface or someone's hand if it has the virus on it.
+You may also become infected with the virus if you touch a surface or someone's hand with the virus on it (and then, for instance, touch your face, eyes or mouth).
 However, this type of transmission seems to be rather rare.

-A transmission via pets has not yet been reported.
-The virus can survive on surfaces such as Copper and cardboard for a few hours to a number of days.
+A transmission via pets or products imported from abroad has not yet been reported.
+The virus can survive on surfaces such as Copper and cardboard for a few days.

 Please note: It may take up to 14 days before you notice the symptoms.
 That means one may be infected (and transmit the virus to others) while feeling quite healthy.
 One may even be infected and transmit the virus to others without having any noticeable symptoms.

-Anyone may be infected by the virus, but the risk of a severe illness increases in the following groups:
+Anyone may be infected by the virus, but the risk of a severe illness is much higher in the following groups: